jasonlam-swatow/translation-flashcards/README.md

 ## Persistence

 Sentences are stored in a Postgres database.
-Provide a `POSTGRES_URL` environment variable (Vercel supplies this automatically when a Neon database is linked).
+Provide a `DATABASE_URL` environment variable (see `.env.example`; Vercel supplies this automatically when a Neon database is linked).
 To initialise a fresh database run the statements in `schema.sql`.

 ## Quick Add